lowjoel/kvm-guest-drivers-windows-wiki/Building-the-drivers.md

 	`]`
 `}`

-Note: if you save the above config as "virtio-win-drivers.vsconfig", you can use this Chocholatey command to setup VS2017 more easily:
+Note: if you save the above config as "c:\temp\virtio-win-drivers.vsconfig", you can use this Chocholatey command to setup VS2017 more easily:
-`choco install -y visualstudio2017community --package-parameters "--config c:\temp\win-virtio-drivers.vsconfig"`
+`choco install -y visualstudio2017community --package-parameters "--config c:\temp\virtio-win-drivers.vsconfig"`

 ### [2] install WDK 1809
 [Download link](https://go.microsoft.com/fwlink/?linkid=2026156)